 Dental Benefit Basics: Common Terms Defined

-If dental benefit terms confuse you, you're in good company.
-A 2013 survey found that 51 percent of U.S. adults were unable to accurately identify common health insurance terms.
-In order to better understand dental benefits, it's important to start with the basics.
-That's why we're breaking down four commonly confused dental definitions – plain and simple.
+If insurance terms and definitions confuse you, you’re not alone.
+A 2016 survey found that only 4% of Americans could identify basic insurance terms and definitions.
+In order to better understand dental benefits, it’s important to start with the basics.
+That’s why we’re breaking down commonly confused dental definitions–plain and simple.

 Coinsurance is the percentage you would pay for a dental procedure.
-Delta Dental will pay a percentage, and the patient will pay a percentage as well.
-For example, if you have a filling and the percentage is 80% for Delta Dental, your coinsurance percentage would be 20%.
+Delta Dental of Iowa will pay a percentage, and the patient will pay a percentage as well.
+For example, if you have a filling and the percentage is 80% for Delta Dental of Iowa, your percentage would be 20%.

-A co-pay is a cost-of-sharing arrangement in which you pay a specific charge at the time of service.
-For example, $15 for a routine dental check-up.
+A co-pay is a cost-of-sharing arrangement in which you pay a specific charge at the time of service ($15 for a routine dental check-up, for example).

-A deductible is a specific dollar amount you pay before the dental provider pays their portion.
+A deductible is a specific dollar amount you pay before the dental coverage provider pays their portion.
 Deductibles usually apply to basic or major treatment, not cleanings and exams.
 Be sure to check your benefits.

 Typically a monthly charge, a premium is the total amount paid to the dental provider for your coverage.
 Your employer pays the premium in whole or in part.